FirentisTFW/street-workout-places/README.md

 ## Architecture:
 Mobile: </br>
 The app is written in `Flutter` with `BLoC` as a state management solution.
-Models and blocs are generated using `Freezed` package.
+The equality is checked with the help of `Equatable` package.

 Backend: </br>
 In the beginning all data will be stored using `Firebase`.
 The ultimate goal is to create a dedicated backend server for that.